auth0-samples/auth0-angularjs-samples/01-Embedded-Login/README.md

-# Auth0 AngularJS Login
+# Auth0 AngularJS Embedded Login

-This sample demonstrates how to add authentication to an AngularJS application using Auth0's Lock widget.
+This sample demonstrates how to add authentication to an AngularJS application using Auth0's Lock widget embedded in your application.
 The sample get its dependencies from npm and a small Node.js server is provided to run the application.

 ## Getting Started